There are 38 councillors; each one is elected for a period of four years to represent the residents in part of the district known as a Ward.

 Councillors also serve on one of two Area Development Management Committees, and may also serve on other committees, such as Executive Committee, Overview & Scrutiny or the Licensing and Appeals Committee.

-In Malvern Hills District Council the Conservative Party is currently in the majority and so forms the administration.
-The Leader of Council is Councillor Phil Grove and the Deputy Leader is Councillor David Chambers.
+The Conservative Party is currently in the majority and so forms the administration.
+The Leader is Councillor David Chambers and the Deputy Leader is Councillor Melanie Baker.

-In May 2016 Councillor John Raine was elected as Chairman and will hold the title until May 2017.
-Councillor Chris O'Donnell was elected to take on the role of Vice-Chairman.
+In May 2017 Councillor Chris O'Donnell was elected as Chairman and will hold the title until May 2018.
+Councillor Andrea Morgan was elected to take on the role of Vice-Chairman.